Cubs vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Byron Buxton and the Minnesota Twins face Ian Happ and the Chicago Cubs at Target Field on Saturday.
-First pitch is at 2:10 PM ET.
+Carlos Correa and the Minnesota Twins will aim to out-hit Christopher Morel and the Chicago Cubs at Target Field on Sunday at 2:10 PM ET.

-The favored Twins have -175 moneyline odds against the underdog Cubs, who are listed at +145.
-The total is 7.5 runs for the contest (with -115 odds on the over and -105 odds on the under).
+The favored Twins have -110 moneyline odds to win against the underdog Cubs, who are listed at -110.
+The over/under is 7.5 runs for the game.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.